huangli712/ACFlow/docs/src/man/param.md

 > * StochSK
 > * StochOM
 >
 > Here, `MaxEnt` means the maximum entropy method.
-The `MaxEnt` solver can be used to treat the correlators in Matsubara frequency or imaginary-time axis.
+The `MaxEnt` solver can be used to treat the correlators in Matsubara frequency or imaginary time axis.
 If `solver = "MaxEnt"`, then the `[MaxEnt]` block must be available in the configuration file.
 >
->`StochAC` means the stochastic analytical continuation method (K. S. D. Beach's version).
-The `StochAC` solver can be used to treat the correlators in imaginary-time axis only.
+>`StochAC` means the stochastic analytical continuation method (K. S. D. Beach's algorithm).
+The `StochAC` solver can be used to treat the correlators in Matsubara frequency or imaginary time axis.
 If `solver = "StochAC"`, then the `[StochAC]` block must be available in the configuration file.
 >
-> `StochSK` means the stochastic analytical continuation method (A. W. Sandvik's version).
-The `StochSK` solver can be used to treat the correlators in imaginary-time axis only.
+> `StochSK` means the stochastic analytical continuation method (A. W. Sandvik's algorithm).
+The `StochSK` solver can be used to treat the correlators in Matsubara frequency or imaginary time axis.
 If `solver = "StochSK"`, then the `[StochSK]` block must be available in the configuration file.
 >
 > `StochOM` means the stochastic optimization method.
-The `StochOM` solver can be used to treat the correlators in Matsubara frequency axis only.
+The `StochOM` solver can be used to treat the correlators in Matsubara frequency or imaginary time axis.
 If `solver = "StochOM"`, then the `[StochOM]` block must be available in the configuration file.

+!!! warning

+    For the `StochOM` solver, if the correlators are defined in imaginary time axis, they must be bosonic.
+In other words, the `StochOM` solver does not support analytical continuation of fermionic imaginary time correlation function.

 *Type:*